diracdeltafunk/SmallCategories/Readme.md

 * Python 3
 * [Minion](https://github.com/minion/minion)

-You may also want to have rustc/cargo installed -- this is optional, but will allow faster computation.
+You may also want to have `make` and `cargo` installed -- this is optional, but will allow faster computation.

 ## Running (Without Rust)